ip-gpu/KomodoOcean/README.md

 - Windows: `build-win.sh` (cross-compilation for Win)
 - MacOS: `build-mac.sh` (native build)

-`master` branch still can be used to build Windows version of Komodo-Qt with MSVC compiler.
+`master` branch **can't** be used anymore to build actual wallet version, but it still can be used as an example of build with MSVC compiler.
+To build actual version plz use `static` branch.

 Visit [#wallet-ocean-qt](https://discord.gg/U5WWaJR) channel in Komodo Discord for more information.